mwvgroup/pittgoogle-user-demos/cloud-run/README.md

 # Optional: For more information about what's happening, set the the logging level to INFO.
 logging.basicConfig(level="INFO")
 ```

+## Example 1: Get an alert for input to the classifier

+The following cloud resources will be created:

+- Pub/Sub subscription to a Pitt-Google alert stream.
+These alerts will be the input to the classifier.

 Create a subscription and pull an alert to use for testing: